Joel Resnicoff: Reputation

 However his work was described, a strong sense of humor was always evident, which others referred to "his comic style," and he himself described his work as "joy, love, and humor."
-He was diagnosed as HIV+ in 1984, very early on during the onset of what would become the AIDS pandemic that would take the lives of many of his friends and fellow artists, before his own death, on December 28, 1986.
+In 1984, he was diagnosed as HIV-positive, during the early years of the AIDS epidemic in the United States, which also took the lives of many of his friends and fellow artists.
+He died at the age of 38 on December 28, 1986, as a result of AIDS-related complications.
+In his final months, he returned to live with his mother near Hyattsville, Maryland, and he died at Washington Adventist Hospital in Takoma Park, Maryland.

 At that time, he was already one of only a handful of illustrators and artists to be included in a collection that included such well-known names as Andy Warhol, but he was recognized as early as 1972, shortly after his start at Women's Wear Daily, as an "upcoming illustrator," who "manages to avoid the look alike syndrome of fashion illustration with models that are always more than elongated clothes hangers....
-He has created his own coterie of Gibson Girls, who manage to combine both innocence and the decadent languor of fin de siecle illustration.
+He has created his own coterie of Gibson Girls, who manage to combine both innocence and the decadent languor of fin de siecle illustration."

 Five years before his death, in an article that appeared in the inaugural edition of the magazine, Hit Parade, the artist and writer, Francis Toohey, predicted that, "in years to come, Resnicoff's art might be likened to the advertising triumphs of Mucha and Toulouse-Lautrec or to the graphic abandon of advertising during its artsy heyday of the 30s."

-In his 2019 book One Day: the Extraordinary Story of an Ordinary 24 Hours in America, Pulitzer Prize-winning author Gene Weingarten wrote, "Resnicoff worked within the genre pioneered by Andy Warhol--the collision of fine art and commercial art, which both artists considered a distinction without a difference.
+In his 2019 book One Day: the Extraordinary Story of an Ordinary 24 Hours in America, Pulitzer Prize-winning author Gene Weingarten wrote, "Resnicoff worked within the genre pioneered by Andy Warhol—the collision of fine art and commercial art, which both artists considered a distinction without a difference.
 Resnicoff's work had balloony, cartoony echoes of Roy Lichtenstein and perspective-bending elements of Picasso, and certainly the impromptu feel of Keith Haring....
 The truth is, the far more famous Haring was not nearly as inventive or versatile as Resnicoff."

 Personal life

+Resnicoff had his Bar Mitzvah in 1961.
+His funeral, in December 1986, was conducted as a Jewish service by Rabbi Joseph Brodie, and he was buried at Mount Ararat Cemetery in East Farmingdale, New York, in his family's plot.
 Resnicoff's older brother is Arnold Resnicoff, a Rabbi and former U.S. Navy Chaplain.